 I did not really see myself as a future university student, certainly not while I was still in secondary school.

-‘Together with others I established the Amsterdam Law Practice, where students are educated through experiential learning.
-I strongly believe that people can learn from experiences by reflecting on them.
-The Amsterdam Law Practice comprises 30 courses divided between 22 Master’s programmes.
-There is a bit of this programme in every Master’s.
+'Together with others, I established the Amsterdam Law Practice (ALP), where students learn through experiential learning.
+I deeply believe that people can learn from experiences by reflecting on them.
+The ALP consists of the Amsterdam Law Clinics, where students can not only work on strategic and ground-breaking legal cases, but also help others via our centres for free legal advice.
+The programme also includes thirty courses spread across twenty-two Master's programmes.
+There is a bit of this programme in each one of our Master's.
 It allows us to connect with society.
-Inspired by social commitment, students work on projects that originate in society.
-For example, it might involve helping an individual client in the law clinic with a rent problem, but it could also concern major, strategic lawsuits involving human rights or constitutional issues.
-If you can participate in that as a student and actually be assigned significant responsibility, you will learn a lot from it, provided you also receive education that teaches you to reflect on these experiences.
-Good legal experts need to realise what is happening around them and understand which role they play in it, but they must also be able to reflect on it so that they can change.
+Students take part in projects based on a sense of social engagement.
+When students have a chance to work on real issues that affect people in society – and in doing so, take on real responsibility – they can learn so much from that experience.
+Good legal experts need to realise the context of their environment and understand the role they play in this, yet they must also be able to reflect on the situation.
 That is what makes experiential learning an academic endeavour.
-At the same time, students develop a professional identity through the Amsterdam Law Practice.
-That is new; it is a kind of teaching hospital for legal experts.
+At the Amsterdam Law Practice, we've also opened the Amsterdam Law Hub: a space for social partners who want to innovate the legal system to come together and cooperate with students at the faculty for that purpose.
+It's a kind of teaching hospital for legal experts.
 The educational programme is going quite well.
-I hope that we will be able to add even more depth to the education on offer and develop it further.’
+I hope that we will be able to add even more depth to the education on offer and develop it further.'